serge9900/Matrix/README.md

-This is the README file of matrices poject developt by Ashot Nikoghosyan
+# This is the README file of matrices poject developt by Ashot Nikoghosyan

-CONTENTS
+## CONTENTS
-        1.AUTHOR
+* AUTHOR.
-        2.DESCRIPTION
+* DESCRIPTION.
-        3.COMMANDS
+* COMMANDS.

-1. AUTHER
+# AUTHER
-   ASHOT NIKOGHOSYAN
+* ASHOT NIKOGHOSYAN
-   contact:
+* contact:
-   phonenumber:+37477049404
+* phonenumber:+37477049404
-   gmail:ashot.nikogosyan2000@gmail.com
+* gmail:ashot.nikogosyan2000@gmail.com

-2.DESCRIPTION
+# DESCRIPTION
   This program calculates the sum of the numbers "up" and "below" the diagonal of the imported matrix, converting it to binary printing in a new matrix while maintaining the diagonal numbers.

-3.COMMANDS
+# COMMANDS
-  After dowload this program you can call this commands in Linux terminal.
+ * After dowload this program you can call this commands in Linux terminal.
-  $ make  :if you have makefile you can call it and your program will be compile
+ * $ make  :if you have makefile you can call it and your program will be compile
-  $ ./"start" :then thanks to this command your programm will work
+ * $ ./"start" :then thanks to this command your programm will work
-  $ make clean :if you want to clean "start" file
+ * $ make clean :if you want to clean "start" file

-  $ g++ "namefiles" -o "start". :if you want to call beside makefile
+ * $ g++ "namefiles" -o "start". :if you want to call beside makefile
-  $ ./"start" :then thanks to this command your programm will work
+ * $ ./"start" :then thanks to this command your programm will work

-  THANK YOU FOR WATCHING MY PROGRAM.
+  ## THANK YOU FOR WATCHING MY PROGRAM.